Double factorial: Alternative extension of the multifactorial

+where $\Gamma(z)$ is the gamma function.

 This last expression is defined much more broadly than the original.
 In the same way that z! is not defined for negative integers, and z‼ is not defined for negative even integers, z!_{(α)} is not defined for negative multiples of α.
-However, it is defined for and satisfies (z+α)!_{(α)} = (z+α)·z!_{(α)} for all other complex numbers z.
+However, it is defined and satisfies (z+α)!_{(α)} = (z+α)·z!_{(α)} for all other complex numbers z.
 This definition is consistent with the earlier definition only for those integers z satisfying z ≡ 1 mod α.

 In addition to extending z!_{(α)} to most complex numbers z, this definition has the feature of working for all positive real values of α.
 Furthermore, when α = 1, this definition is mathematically equivalent to the Π(z) function, described above.
 Also, when α = 2, this definition is mathematically equivalent to the alternative extension of the double factorial.

 Generalized Stirling numbers expanding the multifactorial functions

 A class of generalized Stirling numbers of the first kind is defined for α > 0 by the following triangular recurrence relation: